Boxing inequalities in Banach spaces and Riemannian manifolds: Reduction of Theorem 1.5 to its weak version, where the constants in the right hand sides of (1), (2) depend on the dimension of

-Note that below we are going to use $\widetilde{\HC}_m$ not only for (subsets of ) $X=X_0$ but for all $X_k$.
-The construction of $\phi_k$ and $X_{k+1}$ will start from a choice of a nearly optimal covering of $X_k$ by metric balls, that will yield the functional $\widetilde{\HC}_m$ defined for all subsets of $X_k$.
+Note that we are going to use $\widetilde{\HC}_m$ below not only for (subsets of ) $X=X_0$ but for all $X_k$.
+The construction of $\phi_k$ and $X_{k+1}$ will start with a choice of a nearly optimal covering of $X_k$ by metric balls that will be used to define the functional $\widetilde{\HC}_m$ defined for all subsets of $X_k$.